jasonpeh373/Ihack2024/README.md

 ## SSH_Compromised<br>
 ![image](https://github.com/user-attachments/assets/dcd6ceaa-6734-4eba-a93e-e27fbe66a586)<br>

-1. i open the file in noteped and i saw the user sysadmin like try login using the failed password.<br>
+1. I opened the file in Notepad and saw that the user sysadmin was trying to log in with a failed password.<br>
    ![image](https://github.com/user-attachments/assets/a29a4527-08d0-4dba-adf9-f4ea38d90167)
 2. so i get the flag.
    ![image](https://github.com/user-attachments/assets/5539de6e-d679-4818-bb72-e66272f311ef)